takuyadev/dice-game-scrimba/README.md

 # Dice Game - Scrimba

-### `The Challenge`

-The challenge was to create a roll a dice game to race to see who gets to the number 20 first, and was part of the "The Front-End Developer Career Path" course from Scrimba.

 ### `Summary`

+This project is part of the challenge section of the "The Front-End Developer Crash Course".
+However, for this project, I personally challenged myself to create the application without the help of the teacher, and only watching once completed.

 This project is a dice game that rolls the dice until one person reaches the number 20, where then it declares a winner.
 From there, they can choose to reset the game to play again.